Here you will find a quality list of literature circle roles for 5th grade students.

 A Text Feature Analyzer searches for and analyzes how the author uses text features to help the reader understand the text better.

-He or she then shares that information with the literature circle group.
+He or she then shares that information with the book club.

 18. Wild Card

-The “Wild Card” literature circle role chooses to share with her group any reading comprehension activity or strategy.
+The “Wild Card” 5th grade literature circle role chooses to share with her group any reading comprehension activity or strategy.

 19. Word Whiz

 Last but not least in this list of literature circle roles for 5th grade students is the Word Whiz.

 Always on the lookout for interesting vocabulary, his/her main duty is explaining to the group how he used context clues to learn unfamiliar words.

 Additionally, he identifies multiple-meaning words from the text, explaining the various definitions.